syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers when the connectors target point is changed
+Triggers when the connectors' target point is changed

 <table class="params">
 <thead>